For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 In the periodic table of elements, it’s listed along with gold and silver in Group 11, the so-called coinage metals, due to their early function of providing value for trade in the form of coins.

-This fast conductivity also puts copper at the top of the list in terms of being quick to respond to temperature changes – one of copper’s truly outstanding properties is how quickly the temperature of a pan will heat up, as well as cool down.
+This fast rate of conductivity also puts copper at the top of the list in terms of being quick to respond to temperature changes – one of copper’s truly outstanding properties is how quickly the temperature of a pan will heat up, as well as cool down.

 And this speedy thermal adjustment can be crucial to many fine aspects of cooking and baking.
 If you’ve ever watched a lovely sauce break down and separate right before your eyes while waiting for a cast iron pan to cool down, you’ll appreciate the significance of this feature!